shoushou1106/FrostyFlammenwerferPlugin/README.md

 > [!IMPORTANT]
 > Mark your build to distinguish it from an official release.
 This avoids confusion, especially if you're distributing it.

-The assembly is intentionally still named `FsLocalizationPlugin.dll` even in this repo (for backwards compatibility with the plugin it replaces) — a post-build step **renames** the Release output to `FlammenwerferPlugin.dll` when copying it into your Frosty install.
+The assembly is intentionally still named `FsLocalizationPlugin.dll` in the codebase (for backwards compatibility).

+- On Release config, integrated workflow will automatically **rename** the output to `FlammenwerferPlugin.dll` when copying it into your Frosty `bin\` folder.

+- On Debug config, integrated workflow will **NOT rename** the output, but it also grab the pdb when copying it into your Frosty `bin\` folder.

 ## Special Thanks